Meet the full team of Greens candidates in the Wollongong Council Election.

 I am the Greens lead candidate in Ward 1, and also the Greens mayoral candidate.
 I was first elected as a councillor for Ward 1 in 2017, and I am proud of how much we have been able to achieve since then: more footpaths, more shade trees, and local solutions to climate change.
 I want to see a vibrant and sustainable city, where everyone feels welcome.

 I am a musician and environmental educator with a passion for environment and community.
 I have nearly 20 years experience managing innovative sustainability projects and working in public administration, including in local government and the NSW Parliament.

 I grew up on the south coast, attending Bomaderry High School and Wollongong University.
-I now live with my family in Corrimal and am a mum of two kids and in my spare time I play soccer.
+I now live with my family in Corrimal, am a mum of two kids and in my spare time I play soccer.

 I have been a councillor for Ward 2 since 2017 and am the Greens lead candidate in Ward 2 in 2020.
 I had all my education in Wollongong.
 I have a degree in Environmental Science and have worked in nature conservation, local government, and co-operative business.
 I live in Coniston with my family and am the mother of a toddler.

 I initiated the FOGO scheme, collecting food waste from homes to be made into commercial compost for landscaping and agriculture.

 The climate emergency requires local action.
 We have made a start on having emissions targets, investing in solar panels, switching to energy efficient LED streetlights, and installing public electric vehicle charging stations.
 We need to cut our reliance on coal fired power.

 We need to commit to human scale development that protects Wollongong’s unique beauty and enhances quality of life.
 We do not want more inappropriate development that removes the visual connection between the escarpment and the ocean.